 \textbf{Unsupervised} learning-based approaches have recently received increasing attention~\cite{sener2018unsupervised, kukleva2019unsupervised,vidalmata2021joint,aakur2019perceptual}.
 One line of work targets key-frame localization in videos~\cite{elhamifar2019unsupervised,bojanowski2014weakly}.
 Another growing line of work targets segmentation with minimal supervision by only requiring the complex activity label as supervision.
-This form of supervision does not require action-level annotations but partitions videos based on their complex activity labels.
-Sener \etal~\cite{sener2018unsupervised} propose an iterative discriminative-generative approach that alternates between learning action representations and modelling their temporal structure using the generalized Mallows model.
-Meanwhile,~\cite{kukleva2019unsupervised} learns continuous temporal embeddings of frame-wise features, which are then clustered and used to decode videos based on ordered clusters.
-These methods all perform segmentation on a collection of videos that are all of the same complex activity.
+Such supervision does not require action-level annotations but partitions videos based on their complex activity labels.
+Sener \etal~\cite{sener2018unsupervised} propose an iterative discriminative-generative approach that alternates between learning action representations and modeling their temporal structure using the generalized Mallows model.
+Meanwmodelingte{kukleva2019unsupervised} learns continuous temporal embeddings of frame-wise features, which are then clustered and used to decode videos based on ordered clusters.
+A very recent follow-up work on unsupervised temporal action segmentation task is ASAL~\cite{li2021action} which added a temporal order classification task of sampled action clips together with an alternating learning scheme to enhance the feature learning.
+These methods all perform segmentation on a collection of videos with the same complex activity.
 The main difference between our work and these unsupervised works is that we can identify action classes across multiple complex activities, which we refer to as shared actions.
 The closest to our work is the work of Kukleva~\etal~\cite{kukleva2019unsupervised}, who extended their model to a `global' setting by first partitioning videos into complex activities via bag of words clustering before performing action clustering.
-We note, however, that their action clustering is still performed on a per-activity (with pseudo activity labels) basis, and thus they are not capable of dealing with shared actions across complex activities like our proposed work.
+We note, however, that their action clustering is still performed on a per-pseudo-activity basis, and thus they are not capable of dealing with shared actions across complex activities like our proposed work.

 \textbf{Prototype Learning.} Finding prototypes and using them as exemplars to perform a particular task is common in areas such as image classification~\cite{yang2018robust,allen2019infinite} and image retrieval~\cite{wen2016discriminative}.
 In such works, the common practice is to define prototypes by averaging over sample representations per class in a latent feature space.
 Considering it is hard for a single prototype to capture the intra-class representation variances, there have also been works investigating multiple prototypes per class~\cite{allen2019infinite,movshovitz2017no,yang2018robust}.
 However, the sample embedding changes during training, so any prototypes represented as a mean vector of these samples are also unstable.
 This has led to the chicken-or-egg dilemma and caused the actual feature locations in the embedding space to be more challenging to obtain.
 Compared to these works, our framework chooses not to manipulate input sample representations in the feature space; instead, we formulate the prototypes as a fixed set of trainable parameters that can be optimized through learning a classification task.